Shiimymy/survey_data/README.md

 14. In the Connect to Github section, click on **Connect to Github**.
 15. In the Connect to Github section, search for the repository name, click **Search** and the **Connect** once found.
 16. Choose between Automatic deploys or Manual deploys :
-* For Heroku to rebuild the app every time a new change is pushed, click on **Enable Automatic Deploys**.
+- For Heroku to rebuild the app every time a new change is pushed, click on **Enable Automatic Deploys**.
-* To manually deploy , click on **Deploy Branch**.
+- To manually deploy , click on **Deploy Branch**.
 17. Once the App deployed, click on **View** to access deployed link.

-* **Clone project**: This project will be also cloned to work locally on the future realesed by following these setps:
+* **Clone project**: This project will be also cloned to work locally on the future realesed by following these steps:

 1. Go in survey_data repository,
 2. Click on Code to find the URL and copy it.